TIBCOSoftware/snappydata/docs/howto.md

 ```

-Now you can create tables and fire queries in SnappyData store using you Apache Spark program
+**Create Table and run Queries**: You can now create tables and fire queries in SnappyData store using you Apache Spark program

 ```
     // reading an already created SnappyStore table SNAPPY_COL_TABLE